openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 A call is exception-free if:

--  The function *foo* has several parameters of a function type marked with *throws*; and
+-  Function *foo* has several parameters of a function type marked with *throws*; and

 -  All actual arguments of the call to *foo* are non-throwing.

-However, the call can raise an exception and is treated as any other *throwing function* call if at least one of the actual function arguments is *throwing*.
+However, the call can raise an exception, and is treated as any other *throwing function* call if at least one of the actual function arguments is *throwing*.

-It implies that a call to *foo* within the body of a *non-throwing* function must be guaranteed with ``try-catch`` statement.
+It implies that a call to *foo* within the body of a *non-throwing* function must be guaranteed with a ``try-catch`` statement.

 .. index::
    function